astrberg/strandberg.dev/index.md

 ---
 layout: me
-title: Aron Strandberg | Software Engineer
 ---
 # Aron Strandberg

-Software Engineer with a Masters in Computer Science at Luleå University of Technology
+Software Engineer with a Masters in Computer Science at Luleå University of Technology building scalable cloud solutions with a focus on backend development and microservices architecture.
+I have a passion for bridging technology and finance.
+My expertise encompasses integrating complex systems, automating infrastructure, and optimizing cloud solutions for cost-effectiveness.
+With a knack for innovation and practical problem-solving, I'm uniquely positioned to drive impactful advancements at the intersection of technology and real-world challenges.

 <div id="webaddress">
   <a href="mailto:aron@strandberg.dev">aron@strandberg.dev</a>